oskaerd/IoTFogBuilder/README.md

     - enable ssh
     - provide WLAN credentials if wireless connection is required
         - do not set WiFi credentials for modules that do not support wireless connection.
 There were problems connecting with wired connection on Raspberry Pi 2 if these were set.
 - Set username and password.
-Recommendation is to default to some common password and change it after the setup.
+Assumption is to default to some common password across the nodes and change it after the setup.
 - Write SD card

 ### 2. Modify firmware configuration files: